 In addition there are a number of other significant reasons why an Advice Partnership Strategy is required such as changes in the economy, demography, comparatively high levels of unemployment and individual indebtedness in West Dunbartonshire and impact of poverty on those suffering from income deprivation.

 Joint local working provides the basis of a better understanding of need and demand.
 The Advice and Information Partnership and our network of partners will be required to implement actions that are designed to support the most vulnerable people in our communities to be included and feel part of this thriving, safe and empowered West Dunbartonshire.

 The Improvement Service, in partnership with the Scottish Government, collates and analysis's of data from all local authorities for the Common Advice Performance Management Reporting Framework (CAPMRF).
 The framework aims to capture key performance indicators for money and welfare rights advice services funded by local authorities on both an in-house and commissioned basis.

 This information is published on the Improvement Service website annually.
-The latest report, published January 2021, gives an overview of the local authority funded advice provision for West Dunbartonshire in the financial year 2019-2020.
+The latest report, published March 2022, gives an overview of the local authority funded advice provision for West Dunbartonshire in the financial year 2020-2021 is available online.